rntrapnell/DSblogproject/README.md

 Data Understanding- To attempt to answer these questions, we'll look at <a href="https://www.kaggle.com/kaggle/kaggle-survey-2018"> The 2018 Kaggle Survey Data</a>, specifically the multipleChoiceResponses.csv file a csv with 23860 rows and 395 columns.
 The first row is the text of the question and the remaining rows each represent an individual survey participant.
 The columns represent the 50 questions asked of each respondent.
 When a question can have multiple answers selected each answer has it's own column.

 Data Preparation- The data we're presented is in great shape.
-In many cases it can be used as is, a great testament to the work Kaggle does to make the data usable.
+In many cases it can be used as is, which is a great testament to the work Kaggle does to make the data usable.
 In the end two changes will be necessary for our work.
 1) To remove the first row from the set.
-2) To convert the answers to Question 9 from a str denoting a range of compensation to a int of the average of that range.
+2) To convert the answers to Question 9 from a str denoting a range of compensation to an int of the average of that range.

 Modeling- A simple comparison of mean salary based on response to certain questions is sufficient to tell us what we need to know.